omics-datascience/BioAPI/README.md

 ### Predicted functional associations network

-For a given gene, this service obtains from the String database a list of genes and their relationships to it.
+For a given gene, this service gets from the String database a list of genes and their relationships to it.

 - URL: /string-relations
 - Method: POST
 - Params: A body in JSON format with the following content
   - `gene_id`: target gene
   - `min_combined_score`: the minimum combined scored allowed int the relations.
-Possible scores go from 1 to 1000
+Possible scores go from 1 to 1000.
 - Success Response:
   - Code: 200
   - Content: The response you get is a list of relations containing the targeted gene